-Starting January 2018, families who choose to join the community will be required to make a commitment through June 2018 and the fees per child will be:
+*Note: Starting January 2018, families who choose to join the community will be required to make a commitment through June 2018.
+Our fees will increase which allows us to start paying our faciliators for their time.
+The fees per child will be:

 - $300/per child non-refundable deposit for the 2017-2018 academic year (only if not previously paid)

-- $540/month for two facilitated days per child or $285/month one facilitated day a week.
+- $385/month for two facilitated days per child or $195/month for one facilitated day a week.
 Payments are due the first of every month from January-June 2018 (no monthly prorating).
 The last day of the academic year is June 8, 2018, and last payment is made in May.